 Mark is originally from the North Shore Area of MA.
 He has been working with people with disabilities since 1985 and has an Associate’s Degree in Human Services specializing in Counseling Psychology.
 In the span of his career he has worked in institutions, group homes, and finally 1:1 inclusionary and fully integrated settings.
-He has worked in a variety of domains in this field including Direct Care, Physical Therapy, Recreational Therapy, Adult Day Programs, Inclusion Specialist, Family Support, Intensive Family Support, Respite Care worker, Community Services based programs and in management positions.
-Mark has worked at Toolworks since 2001.
-He moved to the bay area and his current title is Director of Community Services.
-This is where he has learned much of the sign language he knows, prior to that only knowing the basics.
-Also Mark is a CPR/First Aid Instructor certified through the American Red Cross.
+He has worked in a variety of domains in this field including Direct Care, Physical Therapy, Recreational Therapy, Adult Day Programs, Inclusion Specialist, Family Support, Intensive Family Support, Respite Care worker, Community Services based programs and in Non Profit Senior Management positions.

 Founder, Networx Supported Living Services